SayanaVrgs/AI_for_Enhancing_Electronic_Monitoring_of_Fishing_Vessels/README.md

 | ------------- | ------------- | ------------- | ------------- | -------------|
 | Validation Dataset | 24.38%  | 24.38%  | 24.09%  | 40.94%  |
 | Test Dataset  | 24.10%  | 24.34%  | 24.12% | 40.13%  |

+## Conclusion
+This project showcases the impact AI can have in enhancing the fishing monitoring process.
+Although further enhancements and better models would be needed to identify bycatches and other fishing irregulaties, use of such computer vision algorithms could pave way to early and effective adoption of electronic monitoring systems.